seifip/udacity-data-analyst-nanodegree/README.md

 * *Project 7:* Design and Analyze an A/B Test

 ##Courses taken:
-* Intro to Statistics
-* Intro to Descriptive Statistics
+* Descriptive Statistics
-* Intro to Inferential Statistics
+* Inferential Statistics
 * Intro to Python
 * Intro to Data Science
 * Data Wrangling with MongoDB